LibraryOfCongress/citizen-dj/README.md

 - Extending the functionality of this app for their own use
 - Creating their own instance of this app using their own content

 There are two parts to this document: (1) the client-facing web app and interface, and (2) the computer scripts required for generating media files (audio files, images) that can be used in the app.
-These two components are more or less independent, so for example, if you just want to switch add your own content, you will have to make minimal changes to the app.
+These two components are more or less independent, so for example, if you just want to use your own content without changing the functionality, you will only have to make minimal changes to the app.

 ### The app